Eran Raven

-Eran Raven is a mentalist and security expert.

-Raven is best known in technology circles by his birth name, Eran Feigenbaum, for his role as both the former director of security at Google Enterprise (2007-2016), and the former chief information security officer for Jet.com.
+Eran Raven is a mentalist and information security professional.
+He has done mentalism performances on the NBC TV show Phenomenon.
+In his technology work, under his birth name, Eran Feigenbaum, he was the former director of security at Google Enterprise (2007-2016) and the former chief information security officer for Jet.com.

-Raven is famous in the US for his death-defying mentalism performances on NBC’s Phenomenon.

-Early life

-Eran Raven was born Eran Feigenbaum in Tel Aviv, Israel.
-His mother was a high school principal and his father was a rocket scientist.

-His interest in magic began at an early age, and he gave his first public performance at age 11.
-He became interested in mentalism after he realized the way he asked questions could influence the person's response, or willingness to respond, to the request.
-Raven became fascinated by, and would make much use of, this nonverbal communication.

-Appearances

-Raven has appeared on stage in more than 35 countries in North America, Europe and Asia; and on more than 50 TV shows internationally.
-His biggest air date was on NBC's Phenomenon, before a broadcast audience of 8 million live viewers.
+Mentalism

 In October and November 2007, Raven was one of ten mentalist contestants on the primetime NBC series Phenomenon, which was hosted by Tim Vincent and judged by Criss Angel and Uri Geller.
 He finished as runner-up on the series, after performing dangerous demonstrations of mentalism involving razor blades, snakes, scorpions, and nail guns.

-A demonstration with Holly Madison went wrong when Raven was bitten by a snake on live TV.
-He decided to continue after having his hand bandaged.